Johannis de Rijke: Tone River

-De Rijke's inaugural undertaking in Japan involved the enhancement of the Tone River, which was affected by significant navigable depth issues arising from siltation.
-Addressing this issue required detailed topographical survey data, which was not readily available in Japan at the time.
-Following De Rijke's arrival, an extensive levelling project was commenced in the area.
-Jack Lindo had already established a baseline level (the Tokyo level) for this purpose.
+De Rijke's inaugural undertaking in Japan involved the enhancement of the Tone River, which was affected by significant navigability issues arising from siltation.
+Recognising that the project required detailed topographical survey data, which was not readily available in Japan at the time, de Rijke undertook an extensive levelling project in the area, after fellow Dutch engineer Isaac Lindo had established the Tokyo datum for this purpose.

-While levelling was a known concept in Japan, logistical challenges in procuring appropriate survey instruments hampered progress.
-De Rijke noted in a letter dated 7 June 1884, "The Japanese still work astonishingly slowly.
-Now, after a year of measuring, I still cannot even determine the gradient”.

-He later collaborated with Rouwenhorst Mulder on this project; they devised a plan in 1887, which commenced in 1888.
-The project was executed on a grand scale, employing 3,000 individuals, including many prisoners.
-The canal was completed by 1890.
+Whilst levelling was a known concept in Japan, logistical challenges in procuring appropriate survey instruments hampered progress.
+In a letter dated 7 June 1884, de Rijke noted that "the Japanese still work astonishingly slowly.
+After a year of measurement, I still cannot even determine the gradient”.
+De Rijke commenced planning for the project in collaboration with Anthonie Rouwenhorst Mulder in 1887, and it commenced in 1888.
+With a peak workforce of over 3000 individuals, including penal labour, the work was completed in 1890.